Salable/smol-rag/README.md

 # Smol RAG

-Smol RAG is a lightweight retrieval-augmented generation system heavily inspired by and borrowing code from LightRAG.
+Smol RAG is a lightweight retrieval-augmented generation system heavily inspired by LightRAG.
 It supports multiple query types and includes a robust pipeline for ingesting, embedding, and updating documents.

 ## Document Ingestion & Update Handling